The Best External Hard Drives for Mac: Ultimate Guide

 Key Takeaways

-• ✓ Compatibility with macOS (APFS, HFS+) is essential for seamless integration.
+• ✓ Compatibility with macOS (HFS+ or APFS) is crucial for optimal performance.

 How It Works